FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/5-main-use-cases/UC02 - Guild Community & Engagement.md

     *   They access the guild's main page, which features a post feed.
     *   They read a pinned "Welcome" post and a discussion thread about a difficult coding problem.

-4.  **Student A Creates a Post**
+4.  **Student A Participates in a Post**
-    *   Student A has a question about a specific Java framework.
+    *   Student A views a post the Guild Master created.
-    *   They click "Create Post", write their question, add the "Spring Boot" tag, and submit it.
+    *   They comment on the post, expressing their understanding of the problem.
-    *   The post appears on the guild feed for other members to see and answer.
+    *   Other members can also comments on the post or reply to student A comment.

 ## Transactions (Guild Master Experience)